daffaalfajrii1/image-captioning-MM-CLIP-RN50x4/README.md

    ! pip install git+https://github.com/openai/CLIP.git

-4. Open the Colab inference and follow the step such as
+4. Open the Colab inference and follow the step such as -a.
-   a.
 Image embedding
-   b. train
+   -b. train

 5. Output train is on .pt format